Communication Management (COMM)

 In today’s highly competitive information society, there is a tremendous need for continuous learning and employee development at all levels of an organization.
 New knowledge is the foundational resource for the creation and implementation of new visions, structures, and outcomes leading to organizational success.
 The learning organization, when effectively managed, is engaged in continuous improvement, and grows beyond its current state to widen its creative capacity for the future.
 In this course, students explore concepts, processes, models, and tools to cultivate a learning organization, and to manage the learning and development function within an organization.
 The focus of this course is on preparing students to be able to identify major business challenges and the competencies needed to support them from a learning and development perspective.

 There is a growing need to communicate effectively across cultural differences.
-Culture--defined as an accumulated pattern of values, beliefs, and behaviors shared by an identifiable group of people with a common history and verbal and nonverbal code system--pervades every aspect of the communicative process (Neuliep, 2015, p. xvi).
+Writer James Neuliep defines culture as an accumulated pattern of values, beliefs, and behaviors shared by an identifiable group of people with a common history and verbal and nonverbal code system.
+Culture pervades every aspect of the communicative process.
 This course uses a contextual approach to examine the ways culture, communication, context, and power intersect in intercultural communication interactions.
-We will identify and analyze obstacles and barriers to effective intercultural communication.
-Finally, we will examine strategies and skills needed to become a competent and effective intercultural communicator.
+Students will identify and analyze obstacles and barriers to effective intercultural communication.
+Finally, students will examine strategies and skills needed to become a competent and effective intercultural communicator.

 COMM 4045 Applied Critical Thinking in Communication (4 Credits)